 Image: Surgical Registrar Dr Clay Siosi and other surgical registrars practicing laparoscopic surgery on the Applied® simulator at National Referral Hospital (NRH) Laparoscopic Workshop in Honiara, January 2017.

-National Referral Hospital (NRH), the main referral hospital for the Solomon Islands, located in the country’s capital city Honiara, performed its first laparoscopic surgery in January 2017.
+National Referral Hospital (NRH), the main referral hospital for the Solomon Islands, located in the country’s capital city Honiara, performed its first laparoscopic (key-hole) surgery in January 2017.

 “We are so excited to be able to offer something to our people that for many years just was not available due

-National Referral Hospital (NRH) in the capital city Honiara, is the only tertiary hospital in the country, receiving transfers and admissions from almost one thousand islands across the nine provinces that make up the Solomon Islands.
-With no CT scanner in the country, diagnostic laparoscopy, now available at NRH, makes sorting out the “undifferentiated abdomen” much easier, allowing quicker diagnosis and treatment, and discharge from what is already an overly burdened hospital.
+NRH is the only tertiary hospital in the country, located in the capital city Honiara.
+It receives transfers and admissions from almost one thousand islands across the nine provinces that make up the Solomon Islands.
+With no CT scanner in the country, diagnostic laparoscopy, now available at NRH, makes sorting out the “undifferentiated abdominal pain” much easier, allowing quicker diagnosis and treatment, and discharge from what is already an overly burdened hospital.

-Laparoscopic surgery has a difficult learning curve, and typically in the West involves the use of disposable equipment.
-Therefore a systematic approach is required for teaching safe laparoscopic surgical skills, with ongoing teaching sessions scheduled to occur on a regular basis, and organise totally by volunteers.
-The introduction of new technology and procedures also needs to be culturally appropriate, and one of the main objectives of DAISI, is to promote sustainability and provide re-usable instruments to avoid a reliance on expensive disposables, that end up becoming ugly land-fill.
+In the West, laparoscopic surgery typically involves the use of disposable single-use equipment.
+This reliance on disposables is however problematic for the Solomon Islands, being expensive, and ugly with these disposables often ending up as land-fill.
+Therefore the introduction of new technology and procedures needs to be culturally appropriate, and one of the main objectives of DAISI, is to promote sustainability and provide re-usable instruments to avoid a reliance on disposables.

-Image: DAISI volunteer a/Prof Charbel Sandroussi & local surgeon Dr Scott Siota doing laparoscopic cholecystectomy at National Referral Hospital (NRH) in April 2017.
+Image: DAISI volunteer and colorectal surgeon Dr Gary McKay & Honiara surgeon Dr Douglas Pikacha perform the first laparoscopic cholecystectomy at National Referral Hospital (NRH) in January 2017.

-Fortunately, due to the incredible generosity of so many individuals and organisations, DAISI has been able to send three shipping containers in the past 2 years with much needed medical equipment.
+Fortunately, due to the incredible generosity of so many individuals and organisations, DAISI has been able to send three shipping containers in the past two years with much needed medical equipment.